 On the final whistle though it was no surprise to learn that Harper was named the Most Valuable Player, receiving his prizes from Carrie Perrodo, the widow of Hubert Perrodo.
 Team-mate Nico Pieres, who also had a fast-paced and powerful game for Scone Polo, received the Best Playing Pony prize for Honey D’Amore, an Australian Thoroughbred he had only purchased three weeks ago.

 The weather had deteriorated by the second semi-final and both teams had to contend with persistent rain showers as well as the pressure of reaching a final.
-However both teams know what being in a final is like as La Indiana and Park Place were the Cartier Queen’s Cup finalists in 2018.
+However both teams understand the pressures of a final as La Indiana and Park Place were the Cartier Queen’s Cup finalists in 2018.
 Park Place dominated this game from the second chukka and were, incredibly, 7-3 up at half-time.
 This was partly due to Hilario Ulloa, who was on fire in the third, firing through three goals in almost as many minutes.
 Benjamin Urquiza also had a great game for Park Place, scoring four goals (three field goals and a penalty).

 Both teams will looking to register their first Cartier Queen’s Cup victory on Sunday and will have to bring their best game – and ponies – to ensure success.
 The main final will be played at 3pm, historically played in the presence of HM The Queen.